Today’s Reading – Psalm 26 – 31 (Click on the references to listen to the audio – Click here to view the passage from Blue Letter Bible)

 This is a tremendous, encouraging truth from the Word of God.
 Sometimes living and serving on this earth can be very trying.
 There are going to be days, and even seasons, where we experience hardships, pain, and suffering; but, praise God, He always brings us to the other side of the trials to the place where we can see the glorious sun of God’s love rising over the dark horizon.

 As I read this verse this morning, I thought of the Stahl family.
-Ted and Camille have had a pretty rough go of it for the past few years.
+Ted and Camille have had a pretty rough go of it in past years.
 They dealt for years with the debilitating arthritis of their daughter, Melissa, which involved many surgeries.
 Later, their daughter developed cancer, and after a long battle with more surgeries and painful treatments, she finally went home to be with the Lord.
 It was certainly a dark time for this godly, faithful, serving family.
 After Melissa’s death, Camille had a heart attack, which would necessitate surgeries for her.
-In the midst of it all, Brother Ted was struggling to take care of his family due to problems related to his job.
+In the midst of it all, Brother Ted was struggling to take care of his family due to problems related to his job and later, his own health issues.
 Through it all, they remained true to their God: they stayed faithful.
 It did not seem like this long night of weeping would ever end, but God has brought them to the place where they could once again experience the joy of living and serving Him.
+At the time of this writing, they are enjoying living in their new RV and plan to do some traveling.

 Are you in a dark valley right now?
 Take heart.
 Stay faithful.
 Joy does come in the morning.